M.A. Courses

 Description: A detailed study of major works in these genres by Caribbean writers in English.
 Social and historical background will provide a frame for the discussion of the works.

-ENGL 6415 Introduction to Literary Criticism and Theory
+INGL 6415 Introduction to Literary Criticism and Theory

 Credit hours: 3